Everest Culture: Sherpa Traditions, Festivals & Spiritual Meaning

 Spiritual Significance

 The Everest spirituality is deeply embedded in Tibetan Buddhism.
-The mountains are not seen as inert rock and ice but as the homes of gods, goddesses, and spirits.
+The mountains are perceived not as inert rock and ice, but as the homes of gods, goddesses, and spirits.

 Miyolangsangma: The Goddess of Everest